The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Without your fearful interpretations, you may find that the panic attack comes and goes much more quickly with less suffering involved as you aren't prolonging the experience with your added fears or resistances.

-This is also where the technique of grounding (discussed above) comes into play as well.
+This is also where the technique of grounding (discussed above) comes into play.

-We experience our feelings as they arise without interpretation in the present moment.
+You experience your feelings as they arise in the present moment - without interpretation.

-When we get good at grounding ourselves we can experience the intensity of the panic attack without the fear and suffering, almost like riding a wave.
+When you get good at grounding yourself, you can experience the intensity of the panic attack without the fear and suffering, almost like riding a wave.

 The feelings and sensations arise and fall away.

-As mentioned several times already, without the attachment of fear to the sensations, the panic attacks will quickly dissipate.
+As mentioned several times, without the attachment of fear to the sensations, the panic attacks will quickly dissipate.

 Assess and Record Your Experience

-After a panic attack, it can be extremely helpful to write down exactly what you experienced.
+After a panic attack, it can be beneficial to write down precisely what you experienced.

 This can be done in a notebook or journal where you can keep a written log.